Contents

 |

-1. is a random process 2. is a random variable 3. is a sample function 4.
-All sample functions is called an ensemble
+4. All sample functions is called an ensemble

 The values that a random process can take is called state-space.
 It could be discrete-state or continuous-state.